-The Oberlin Student Cooperative Association (OSCA) includes three housing and dining co-ops, six dining co-ops, and one program house.
-We have both room & board and board-only options available on the Oberlin College campus for student members.
+The Oberlin Student Cooperative Association (OSCA) includes three housing and dining co-ops, six dining co-ops, and one program hall.
+We have both room & board and board-only options available on the Oberlin College campus for students.

 OSCA has achieved its autonomy because our members work together in pursuit of common goals.
 Making such an independent community work entails a commitment on your part to participate in the cooperative process of self-governance.
 What do you think OSCA should be doing?
 What's your cooperative vision?
-OSCA is all about realizing dreams that would be impossible anywhere else, so get involved and make them come true!
+OSCAns realize dreams that would be impossible anywhere else, so get involved and make them come true!

 Get acquainted with each of our co-ops!